Ohio Assault Laws in Public Places Explained: Bar Fights, Public Incidents, and Criminal Penalties

 - Alcohol or drug involvement

-- Serious injury to another person
+- Significant injury to another person

-- Prior criminal or assault history
+- A prior criminal or assault record

 - Use of weapons such as bottles, glasses, or knives